PUBLIC HEALTH IN CUBA

 The Northwestern IPD Public Health in Cuba program offers students a unique look into Cuba’s healthcare system and politics during an important phase in the socioeconomic evolution of the island.
 Public health courses examine Cuba’s system of socialized medicine, tropical infectious disease, HIV/AIDS, and medical sociology.
 Through lectures and visits to sites in Havana and surrounding areas, students also learn about Cuban history, literature, and cinema and gain exposure to a unique culture that has influenced arts and the humanities around the world.
 All courses are taught in Spanish, and students must demonstrate two years of Spanish at the university level (or equivalent) to be eligible for the program.

-Established in 1976, the Instituto Superior de Arte (ISA) provides education and training to approximately 800 students in 39 specialties of visual and performing arts.
-Many of Cuba’s most famous artists and musicians have studied in one of ISA’s five “Facultades,” or Schools of Music, Visual Arts, Performing Arts, Dance, and Arts and Audiovisual Communication Media.
-ISA also facilitates international exchanges with more than 30 universities in Latin America, Europe, and the United States.
+Established in 1976, Universidad de las Artes provides education and training to approximately 800 students in 39 specialties of visual and performing arts.
+Many of Cuba’s most famous artists and musicians have studied in one of its five “Facultades,” or Schools of Music, Visual Arts, Performing Arts, Dance, and Arts and Audiovisual Communication Media.
+The Universidad de las Artes also facilitates international exchanges with more than 30 universities in Latin America, Europe, and the United States.

 Cuba has the economy of a poor country but its population has a health profile similar to those of the richest nations.
 Policy experts worldwide consider this paradox to be a great source of important lessons.
 This seminar explores the development of public health policies in Cuba since 1960 and their impact on health outcomes in an effort to identify some of these lessons.